MLSDev/development-standards/platform/ios/ios.md

 ## Codesigning

 * Never revoke certificates yourself, ask Team Leader to do that if needed.
-* Never use _"Fix Issue"_ option of xCode when you experience any issue with certificate (but you can use it for provisioning profile issues).
+* Use **manual** code-signing option in Xcode along with [Fastlane](https://github.com/fastlane/fastlane) to specify pair of code-signing certificate and provisioning profile.
 * Use MLSDev development certificate for running apps which do not use Push Notifications.
 * For testing Push Notifications use client's development certificate.
 * Follow [Provisioning Portal Naming Conventions](/platform/ios/provisioning-portal-naming-conventions.md) (profiles, certificates and devices)